Elizabeth Pirie

-Elizabeth Jean Elphinstone Pirie FSA (14 September 1932 – 1 March 2005) was a British numismatist specialising in ninth-century Northumbrian coinage, and museum curator, latterly as Keeper of Archaeology at Leeds City Museum from 1960–91.
+Elizabeth Jean Elphinstone Pirie FSA (14 September 1932 – 1 March 2005) was a British numismatist specialising in ninth-century Northumbrian coinage, and museum curator, latterly as Keeper of Archaeology at Leeds City Museum from 1960 to 1991.
 She wrote eight books and dozens of articles throughout her career.
 She was a fellow of the Royal Numismatic Society, president of the Yorkshire Numismatic Society and a fellow of the Society of Antiquaries of London.

 Early life

 Pirie was born in Malta on 14 September 1932, whilst her father was serving there as a Royal Naval Chaplain.
 She returned to Britain with her mother, shortly before the outbreak of the Second World War.
 Until her father's retirement in 1953, the family moved several times, and Pirie attended 8 schools.
 After an MA degree at University of Edinburgh and an archaeology diploma at Cambridge, in 1952 she started work on several archaeological excavations.
 This worked continued until 1955, when she took up a post at Grosvenor Museum, Chester.